3lvis/Networking/README.md

     switch result {
     case .success(let response):
         let json = response.dictionaryBody
-        // Do something with JSON, you can also cast to array (json.array) case .failure(let error, _):
+        // Do something with JSON, you can also get arrayBody case .failure(let error, _):
         // Handle error
     }